Documentation Index

 2. AmazonSQSFullAccess

-4. Navigate to Amazon SNS > Topics > Create topic.
-Select the Standard type and give the SNS topic a name.
+4. Navigate to Amazon SNS, click Topics, then click Create topic.
+Select Standard type and give the SNS topic a name.

 5. Leave all the other settings at their defaults.
 Scroll down and click on Create topic.